3PU/2nd-paw/README.md

 Currently, only admin type users can edit or delete any record in the database.

 On top of the validation that is provided by Django, for now, this application only uses front-end data validation via the formfield attributes
 (max # of characters, only accepting valid url/email/image, etc.).
+The only exception is the user registration form which has a backend validation.

 This ensures that the amount of data for each entry is limited/controlled, but the content of the data is not.